William J. Crawford

 William John Crawford (May 19, 1918 – March 15, 2000) was a United States Army soldier who received the Medal of Honor for his actions during World War II.
-The Medal of Honor award was believed to be posthumous, even though he was a prisoner of war at the time.
+The Medal of Honor award was believed to be posthumous, although he was a prisoner of war at the time.
 He was also a career U.S. Army enlisted soldier, reaching the rank of master sergeant.
 After retirement from the military, he became a janitor at the United States Air Force Academy, where he received the Medal of Honor award from President Ronald Reagan in 1984.

 Biography

-Crawford was born on May 19, 1918, in Pueblo, Colorado, and later joined the U.S. Army from that city in July 1942.
-By September 13, 1943, he was serving as a private with the 142nd Infantry Regiment 36th Infantry Division in southern Italy.
+Crawford was born on May 19, 1918, in Pueblo, Colorado, and later joined the U.S. Army from that city in July 1942 By September 13, 1943, he was serving as a private with the 142nd Infantry Regiment 36th Infantry Division in southern Italy.
 On that day, he was acting as a squad scout when his company attacked Hill 424 near Altavilla Silentina.
 During the battle, Crawford twice moved forward through continuous fire and, using hand grenades and his rifle, destroyed machine gun nests which were holding back his platoon's advance.

 After the battle, Crawford was captured by the Germans and presumed dead.
 So in 1944 the Medal of Honor was presented posthumously to his father.
 Later in the year, Crawford was among a group of soldiers rescued from German captivity.

 On January 13, 1946, he married Eileen Bruce.
 He re-enlisted in the Army in 1947, retired in 1967 with the rank of master sergeant.
 He later worked as a janitor at the United States Air Force Academy in Colorado Springs and as director of the Lucretia Vaile Museum in Palmer Lake.

 While working at the Air Force Academy, he mentioned to friends that he had never received the Medal from the president.
 In 1984, during that year's graduation ceremony, President Ronald Reagan formally presented him with the Medal.

 Crawford died at age 81 on March 15, 2000, in his residence at Palmer Lake.
 Upon his death Governor Bill Owens authorized all Colorado flags to be lowered to half staff in his honor.
 He is buried at the United States Air Force Academy Cemetery in Colorado Springs.
 He is the only US Army enlisted person buried there.

 He is one of four Medal of Honor recipients from Pueblo, Colorado, the others being Drew Dennis Dix, Raymond G. Murphy, and Carl L. Sitter.
 A bronze statue of Crawford resides at Hero Plaza at the Pueblo Convention Center with the other three Pueblo Medal of Honor statues.

 The Crawford House in Colorado Springs was named in his honor.